 |Available through the iSchool|

 The Master of Library and Information Science or Master of Library and Information Studies, MLIS, is designed to prepare professionals to meet these demands in libraries and other information centers.
 Graduates with a MLIS often serve in public roles within institutions, organizations, and the community.
 The MLIS is considered the terminal degree for most careers in professional librarianship.

 What is the difference between a MLS and MLIS?

 An online MLS program may have many of the same courses and similar admission and graduation requirements as online MLIS programs.
-MLS programs are also eligible for American Library Association (ALA) accreditation.
+MLS programs are also eligible for American Library Association (ALA) accreditation, the premier accrediting body for library science degrees.
 It is important to note that individual school programs are responsible for determining the name of the degree.
 This if often reflective of course offerings, specializations or concentrations, and program research initiatives.
 Reviewing each of these elements can help to determine if the MLS or MLIS program will meet individual academic and professional goals.

 Overview of MLIS concepts and availability

 The role of information professionals in society continues to evolve thanks to changes to digital technologies, evolving workplace demands, and the exponential increase in information available.